John A Waller

 As Insolvency practitioners, we issue a report that works out an arrangement covering the amount of debt you can pay and a payment schedule.
 The term could be over one payment or an extended period, i.e. 60 months.
 Creditors then vote and either agree or disagree with the proposal.

-For the Company Voluntary Arrangement (CVA) to get approved and put into place, 75% of creditors entitled to vote by value, then need to vote for creditors.
+For the Company Voluntary Arrangement (CVA) to be approved and put into place, 75% of creditors entitled to vote by value, then need to vote for creditors.

-If approved, then the company must keep up with its scheduled payments to creditors.
-The Insolvency Practitioner monitors the company until the final payment as per the CVA order.
+If approved, the company must keep up with its scheduled payments to creditors.
+The Insolvency Practitioner monitors the company until the final payment is made, as per the CVA order.

 If the company doesn’t keep to its scheduled payments, then any one of the creditors can apply to wind up the business.

-CVA – How Then Does A Company Voluntary Arrangement differ from Liquidation?
+CVA – How Does A Company Voluntary Arrangement differ from Liquidation?

 A Company Voluntary Arrangement is an arrangement with creditors to pay back outstanding debt at a particular date over an agreed period.
 Payment is either at 100% or a reduced amount, i.e. 40%.
 However, a liquidation closes a company, the assets realised, and the money proceeds distributed to creditors.